Barred owl: Description

 The barred owl has well-developed eye anatomy.
 As is typical of owls, their ocular anatomy is quite distinct from diurnal raptors especially in terms of their photoreceptor cells, as they have a very large number of rod cells in their quite sensitive retina.
 However, their pecten oculi is smaller relative to the size of their large ocular globe (other large owls are known to have similar pecten proportions).
-The vision in limited or almost no light during a laboratory study of a barred owl was found to be similar to that of other owls, including the long-eared owl (Asio otus) and the barn owl (Tyto alba).
+The vision in limited or almost no light during a laboratory study of a barred owl was found to be similar to that of other owls, including the long-eared owl (Asio otus) and the American barn owl (Tyto furcata).
 The tarsi and toes are feathered up to the dark gray, black-tipped talons.
 These feathers are more sparse and bristled in the southern races.
 On individuals with bare sections of their toes, the toes are yellowish-gray in color.
 The flight feathers are barred with whitish buff and brown while the tail is brown or grayish-brown with 4–5 whitish bars.
 Young barred owls with their second set of down feathers are fluffy brownish-white, with indistinct darker barring on their head, back and mantle.
 They quickly become juveniles which resemble adults but have less distinct markings (especially about the head and neck), more buff coloring overall, often some remnant down, pinkish skin and a pale, blue-green cere.
-Also the tail at this age may have as many as seven bands (though sometimes have four like adults).
+Also the tail at this age may have as many as seven bands (though sometimes have four, like adults).
 Full adult plumage is obtained via molt after about a year as well as adult bare part characteristics.
 A study of tail molt in Washington showed that molt tends to occur relatively quickly, and that young individuals are difficult to age by state of molt alone.
 Southern barred owls tend to be darker and slightly smaller than northerly ones.
 Rare captive and wild barred owls with albinism have been described and are pure white but tend to retain their brown eyes.